Vanderpump Rules' James Kennedy and Raquel Leviss Split and Call Off Engagement - E! Online

 It's over between Vanderpump Rules stars James Kennedy and Raquel Leviss.

-The longtime couple has ended their engagement, six months after he proposed and following recent split rumors.
+The longtime couple has ended their engagement, seven months after he proposed and following recent split rumors.

 "After these 5 wonderful years we had together, we decided we have two different goals and made the decision to call off the engagement," James, 29, and Raquel, 27, said in a joint statement on their separate Instagram pages on Sunday, Dec.
 5. "We love each other very much, but we aren't in love anymore.
 We want nothing but the best for each other so please keep any thoughts positive.
 Sending Love."